 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a hot site in disaster recovery?
+What is the difference between a hot site, cold site, and warm site in disaster recovery?

 Open an interactive chat with Bash